SRvSaha/CoWinVaccineSlotFinder/README.md

 ### For Folks who just want to get shit done

-Go to the Releases Section of the Application, download the Package, Run it.
+Go to the Releases Section of the Application, download the ZIP file, exact it, Modify the Setting inside appsettings.json ,Run the Executable (EXE in case of Windows) .
 Enjoy!

 If you'd like to do it the hard way, clone it, build it and run it.